xcp-ng/xcp-ng-org/docs/troubleshooting.md

 #### Causes and Solutions

 * Maybe your hardware got an issue
-    * Check caps on your mainboard
+    * Check caps on your motherboard
     * Check power supply
     * Check cables
     * Check drives SMART values with something like `smartctl -A /dev/sda` ([Smartmontools](https://www.smartmontools.org))